-- Add a sustainable framing length at the bottom, and the top side of your lining join as the horizontal fixing is needed by your TV bracket, ideally the same timber bit.
+- Add a sustainable framing length at the bottom and the top side of your lining join as the horizontal fixing needed by your TV bracket, ideally using the same timber bit.
 That means there will be two flat blocks and not four.

 5. What If Your Wall Doesn’t Have Studs?
 Mounting Your TV with No Studs and Without Reframing

-When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope as you can still mount your TV, but with several caveats.
+When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope.
+You can still mount your TV, but with several caveats.

 The main caveat is that your TV should be relatively light and small, with a fixed TV mount – not an extendable one.